Bicycle-sharing system: History

-The earliest well-known community bicycle program was started in the summer of 1965 by Luud Schimmelpennink in association with the group Provo in Amsterdam, the Netherlands. the group Provo painted fifty bicycles white and placed them unlocked in Amsterdam for everyone to use freely.
-This so-called White Bicycle Plan (Wittefietsenplan) provided free bicycles that were supposed to be used for one trip and then left for someone else.
-Within a month, most of the bikes had been stolen and the rest were found in nearby canals.
-The program is still active in some parts of the Netherlands, e.g., at Hoge Veluwe National Park where bikes may be used within the park.
-It originally existed as one in a series of White Plans proposed in the street magazine produced by the anarchist group PROVO.
+Within a month, most of the bicycles had been stolen and the rest were found in nearby canals.
+Similar programs still exist elsewhere in the Netherlands, e.g., at Hoge Veluwe National Park, where a set of bicycles may be used freely within the park.
 Years later, Schimmelpennink admitted that "the Sixties experiment never existed in the way people believe" and that "no more than about ten bikes" had been put out on the street "as a suggestion of the bigger idea."
 As the police had temporarily confiscated all of the White Bicycles within a day of their release to the public, the White Bicycle experiment had actually lasted less than one month.

-Ernest Callenbach's novel Ecotopia (1975) illustrated the idea.
-In the utopian novel of a society that does not use fossil fuels, Callenbach described a bicycle sharing system which is available to inhabitants and is an integrated part of the public transportation system.
+Ernest Callenbach's utopian novel Ecotopia (1975) illustrates the idea.
+In his depiction of a society that does not use fossil fuels, Callenbach described a bicycle sharing system which is available to inhabitants as an integrated part of a wider public transportation system.

+One of the first community bicycle projects in the United States was started in Portland, Oregon in 1994 by civic and environmental activists Tom O'Keefe, Joe Keating and Steve Gunther.
+Similarly to the White Bicycle Plan, Portland's Yellow Bike Project released a number of bicycles to the streets for unrestricted use.
+While successful in terms of publicity, the programme proved unsustainable due to theft and vandalism of the bicycles.
+The Yellow Bike Project was eventually terminated, and replaced with the Create A Commuter (CAC) program, which provides free secondhand bicycles to low-income individuals as a means to commute to work or attend job training courses.

+In 1995, the ByCylken system was introduced in Copenhagen by Morten Sadolin and Ole Wessung, initially with a fleet of 300 bicycles.
+Riders paid a refundable deposit at one of 100 special locking bike stands (similar in principle to coin-deposit shopping carts), then had unlimited use of the bike within a specified 'city bike zone'.
+The idea was developed after both founders were victims of bicycle theft one night in 1989.
+ByCylken was the first large-scale urban bike share program to feature specially designed bikes with parts that could not be used on other bikes.